 What’s in the name?

-Andy’s father remarried when he was 11 and together his wife Jane operated the successful Gregadoo Stud.
-The most successful horse bred was the Lunchtime colt out of the mare Easy Date who would go on to race as Snippets.
+When Andy was 11, his father remarried and together with his wife Jane operated the successful Gregadoo Stud.
+The most successful horse they bred was a Lunchtime colt out of the mare Easy Date who would go on to race as Snippets.

 Andy Augustine pictured with inaugural Magic Millions trophy won by Snippets.